 1. Interactive Mapping

-An absolutely essential—but easy to fumble—component for leading transit apps is an interactive map.
+An essential—but easy to fumble—component for leading transit apps is an interactive map.
 Apps that rely on a clunky or unintuitive maps as part of their user interface are destined to struggle.
-A best-in-class example of strong interactive mapping is ADEPT IQ’s imbedded map, which is available to customers, drivers and dispatchers.
+A best-in-class example of strong interactive mapping is ADEPT IQ’s imbedded map, which is available to customers, drivers, and dispatchers.
 ADEPT IQ’s map provides live information, including delays and projected pickup times, so that customers know exactly when their transportation is due and when to adjust accordingly.
 Having the information available in an easy-to-understand map is the best way to share transit data.

 2. Multi-Modal Connections

 The modern commuter has multiple options to choose from when getting from point A to point B. From taxis, ride hailing and car shares to bike and scooter shares, buses and trains, it can often be a complex task for commuters to decide which option is the best one for their day.
 This is especially true when it comes to combining different modes on the same trip.
 The best transit apps do this work for commuters by integrating different modes into one package, and planning routes that efficiently use the most direct modes.
 Apps that can tell commuters when they need to transfer, and even include the cost of each trip, rise above the rest.